Source: Inge van Mill

 There are two different types of asylum permits in the Netherlands

-Asylum permit as a refugee
+• Asylum permit as a refugee (under the

-This permit is given to you if the IND finds that you have a personal risk of persecution in your country of origin.
-Due to your race or citizenship), religion, political opinion or because you belong to a certain social group.
-For example, because you are an .LGBTQIA+ individualAsylum permit as a beneficiary of subsidiary protection
+You will be granted this status if the IND considers that you face a personal risk of persecution in your country of origin.
+For example, because of your race, citizenship, religion, political opinion or because you belong to a particular social group.
+For example, because you are

 Has the IND decided to grant you an asylum residence permit?
 The letter you receive from the IND will state whether this is a permit as a refugee or as a person granted subsidiary protection.
 Both permits are valid for 3 years.

 The difference in residence permit does not seem important because you have the same rights in the Netherlands during your stay.
 However, it is important because it sometimes affects how long and why you are allowed to stay in the Netherlands.
-And if you want to bring your family to the Netherlands, the type of asylum residence permit you have is also important.
+If you want to bring your family to the Netherlands, the type of asylum residence permit you have is also important.

 The IND can revoke your residence permit in the following cases